Ktor 3.0.1 Help

 Build and run services

-./gradlew :tutorial-website-interactive-docker-compose:buildFatJar
+./gradlew :tutorial-server-docker-compose:buildFatJar

-docker compose --project-directory snippets/tutorial-website-interactive-docker-compose up
+docker compose --project-directory snippets/tutorial-server-docker-compose up